Edvardas Turauskas: Exile

 Turauskas participated in and attended congresses of various international organizations, many of them Catholic or anti-Soviet, including Pax Romana, Nouvelles Équipes Internationales (NEI, predecessor of the Centrist Democrat International), Assembly of Captive European Nations, European Movement International, Académie Diplomatique Internationale.
 In 1947, he had a private audience with Pope Pius XII regarding the Lithuanian affairs.
 He also was active in Lithuanian organizations, including VLIK, American Lithuanian Council (ALT), reestablished Lithuanian Catholic Academy of Science, United Lithuanian Relief Fund of America (BALF).
 He collaborated on the Lithuanian-language radio programs on the Vatican Radio and Voice of America.
 In 1954, VLIK published his book Le Sort des états baltes (The Fate of the Baltic States) in French.
 In 1960, during a visit by Nikita Khrushchev, Premier of the Soviet Union, Turauskas and other active anti-Soviet activists were deported to Corsica for Khrushchev's security.

 In 1947, Turauskas moved to France and bought a small farm near Paris.
 He struggled financially and worked as a life insurance salesman.
-Turauskas died on 12 September 1966 in Nanterre, suburb of Paris, after falling down the stairs.
+Turauskas died on 12 September 1966 in Nanterre, a suburb of Paris, after falling down the stairs.
 His archives, including some sensitive documents taken from Lithuania when he left in June 1940, ended up at the Hoover Institution Library and Archives and at the Lithuanian Emigration Institute in Kaunas.
 His memoirs, a valuable record of the last days of Lithuania's independence, were published in 1979 in Chicago and republished in 1990 in Vilnius.